stevejay/middleengine-website/src/posts/2020-06-23-programming-the-nes-the-6502-in-detail.md

 .addr irq_brk_handler
 ```

-This example uses the assembler control command syntax described earlier in this post to embed the addresses of the handlers.
-The `.segment` control command is used to position the vector table at the correct address in the final program code.
-How this works will be explained fully in a future post.
+The assembler control command syntax to used to embed the addresses of the handlers.
+The `.segment` control command positions the vector table at the correct address.
+I will explain how this works in a future post.

 #### The Reset event